hanyu1774/random-crypto-password-generator/README.md

 I have no definitive answer for everything but I did find out some reasons why `System.String` wasted many bytes.
 It's because various compiler/runtime messages (e.g. exceptions) and culture specific data are included into the binary.
 You can do settings in the `.csproj` file to mitigate this.
 Check out the project's `.csproj` file to see which settings I used. :)

 Anyway, after mostly replacing `string`, the compiled binary size became much smaller.

+## Future work to do...

+From time to time I will update this repo and document my attempts to decrease the binary size and increase efficiency.
+What I wrote above was just... a "brief" summary.
+From now on, future updates will include technical details for better understanding.

+My thoughts of what can be done in future...

+* Test `MethodImpl` options
+* Check out hex data and possibly Assembly instructions within the binary.
+Maybe something can be trimmed or optimized?
+* Learn more about various settings in the `.csproj` to get more data for analytic purposes.
+* Learn more about various settings in the `.csproj` to do more optimizations and trimming.
+* Remove the remaining use of `string` and check results.
+* Instead of using the two `interop/` files, how about directly importing the OS' native terminal functionalities via a setting in the `.csproj` file?
+Maybe that could reduce the binary size further? ...Well, C# can work with C/C++ interops.
+Need to do some more digging...
+* Test `static class` and `readonly struct` for `const` data in certain places and see which one is more efficient.
+* ...Well...
+How about rewriting certain instructions entirely in true low level instructions (`fixed`, `System.Runtime.Intrinsics` etc.)?
+Need to read the dev blogs from C# engineers and other articles for more info.
+* Get a better understanding what's going on in the CLR and JIT of C#.
+Need to read the dev blogs from C# engineers because they explain it in great detail.
+* Learn more about the repo 'bflat'.
+See: https://flattened.net/  and [bflattened/bflat](https://github.com/bflattened/bflat) (here on Github).
+This is a community fork of the .NET 10 SDK, where lots of optimizations where done to heavily decrease the binaries and increase performance.
+*